GabrielMalakias/GabrielMalakias.github.io/_drafts/circuit_breaker_with_ruby.md

 => "green"
 {% endhighlight %}

 The code above shows how Stoplight works, to create a light we need to put an identifier, at this case 'example', and the code that will be executed (function variable).
-When we have a light we can run it anf get color.
+When we have a light, we can run it and get the light color.
 Ok, if code works everytime when called this gem is unuseful, but if you have a code that can fail you can use this.
-Take a look how gem behaves with a failing code.
+Let's take a look when something is going wrong.

 {% highlight ruby %}
 irb(main):010:0> function = -> { Blargh.new }